 Our subject matter experts can help deisgn a custom, developmental-testing event for you.
 Click for more information.

-Whether you've served in the military before, or haven't thought about it until now, joining the National Guard gives you a way to serve your country in a unit close to home.
-You’ll learn valuable technical skills and enjoy military benefits such as education assistance, low-cost health insurance plan, a retirement plan, and more.
+Whether you've served in the military before, or haven't thought about it until now, joining the Indiana National Guard gives you a way to serve your country and your community in a unit close to home.
+You’ll learn valuable technical skills and enjoy military benefits such as education assistance, low-cost health insurance, a retirement plan and more.
 Are you ready to take the next step?
 Click on the links below to learn more:

 Did you know that even a 2-3 percent deduction in weight can lead to significant improvements in overall health and stave off risk factors for diabetes and heart disease?
 The Army Wellness Center at Camp Atterbury provides integrated and standardized primary prevention programs that empower clients to live a sustainable lifestyle.
 Our clients include service members of all branches and components, their dependents, civilian Department of Defense employees, and military retirees.